chriscunningham-cts/liquidtime/README.md

 prompted to confirm before the work is added; the `--confirm` flag will bypass this.

+The tool will overwrite existing data for the task in question on a given day.

+Once add work has been added, the tool will prompt you to submit any timesheets it has added to.
+Note that this prevents further additions, so only do this once you're ready to submit a complete timesheet.

 ## Timesheet files

 See the [sample config file](sample_config.yaml) file for example